montrealjug/montrealjug.github.io/_posts/meetup/2023-10-24-Unlocking-Developer-Productivity.md

 date: 2023-10-24T17:45:00-04:00
 ---

-ℹ️**In-person event - There will be no replay. Événement en anglais.
-Les questions en français sont les bienvenues.
-L'abstract en français est disponible est à la suite.**ℹ️

-**Unlocking Developer Productivity: A Dual Perspective on Best Practices and Testing**

-In today's fast-paced development environment, efficiency is king.
-But how do you streamline your workflow without sacrificing quality?
-Enter Developer Productivity Engineering (DPE), a discipline that focuses on optimizing the software development process from start to finish.
-Join Baruch Sadogursky and Eli Aleyner as they offer a dual perspective on making DPE work for you.

-The talk kicks off with a joint introduction to DPE, demystifying the term and explaining why it's crucial for modern software development.
-They'll then outline the core tenets of DPE, offering a framework that can guide your approach to coding, testing, and deployment.

-Baruch takes the stage next to focus on making your build process as efficient as possible.
-Learn about avoidance techniques like caching and predictive test selection that can speed up your builds without compromising quality.

-Eli follows up with a deep dive into intelligent testing strategies.
-He'll discuss "shifting everything left," enabling faster feedback cycles by running as many tests as necessary—but no more.

-The talk concludes with a joint summary, offering key takeaways and actionable insights you can immediately apply to your projects.
-Don't miss this comprehensive look at optimizing your development process, whether you're a seasoned veteran or new to the field.

-__Baruch Sadogursky__

-Baruch Sadogursky (a.k.a JBaruch) is the Chief Sticker Officer and head of DevOps Advocacy at JFrog.
-His passion is speaking about technology.
-Well, speaking in general, but doing it about technology makes him look smart, and 19 years of hi-tech experience sure helps.
-When he’s not on stage (or on a plane to get there), he learns about technology, people, and how they work, or more precisely, don’t work together.

-He is a co-author of the Liquid Software book, a CNCF ambassador and a passionate conference speaker on DevOps, DevSecOps, digital transformation, containers and cloud-native, artifact management and other topics, and is a regular at the industry’s most prestigious events including KubeCon, DockerCon, Devoxx, DevOps Days, OSCON, Qcon, JavaOne and many others.
-You can see some of his talks at jfrog.com/shownotes.

-__Eli Aleyner__

-Eli is a co-founder of AtomicJar, the company behind the popular Testcontainers library that enables developers to get faster feedback and more confidence in the code they write.
-Prior to AtomicJar, Eli was GM of cloud and alliances at VMware and Pivotal.
-Eli started his career as first-50 engineer (Spring Engineer) at AWS, working on launch teams of S3 and Mechanical Turk and has worked on the launch team of bing.com at Microsoft.

 ℹ️**Événement en présentiel - Il n'y aura pas de rediffusion.**ℹ️

 **Débloquer la productivité des développeurs : Une double perspective sur les meilleures pratiques et les tests**